 - Peak days: Thursday and Friday tend to have the highest engagement

-How to Find YOUR Best Time
+How Do You Find YOUR Best Posting Time?

 Step 1: Check Your Audience Geography